On the outer fringes of The City of London, Farringdon has a unique charm of its own.

 The Charterhouse only opened to the public in 2017, which perhaps explains why not that many people know it’s there.

-The former Carthusian monastery turned boys school then almshouse has opened its grounds to the public, along with a small museum that tells the building’s story and displays archaeological finds discovered during excavations for Crossrail nearby.
+The former Carthusian monastery turned boys school turned almshouse has opened its grounds to the public, along with a small museum that tells the building’s story and displays archaeological finds discovered during excavations for Crossrail nearby.

 Be sure to leave enough time to lounge in the gorgeous English country gardens after your visit too.